yanganto/near-staking-knd/docs/architecture.md

 To counteract this, we recommend running at least three nodes for consul.
-Note that the third instance can be run as an arbitor node, only with consul and without kuutamod+neard.
+Note that the third instance can be run as an arbitor node, only with consul and without kneard+neard.
 In this case, the hardware requirements for this node could be reduced, with the disadvantage that one less possible failover instance is available: